mozilla-services/kinto-integration-tests/README.md

 Tests for the Kinto server fall into 3 categories:
 1. unit tests - located here: https://github.com/Kinto/kinto/tests
 2. loadtests - located here:  https://github.com/Kinto/kinto-loadtests
-3. integration tests - this repo
+3. configuration check tests - located in this repo

 This repo is a clearinghouse for all automated tests that don't need to reside in their own repository.
 They would include a variety of test types that usually fall in the middle of the test pyramid: